 A Garden of Roses

-The Project will attempt to depict a rose garden displayed in the form of a giant rose with walkways that will be bursting on either side with fabric roses made from recycled material; each rose representing a child who has died – their name and age will be written on a note tied around the stem of their flower.
+The Installation takes the the form of rose garden with walkways bursting on either side with fabric roses made from recycled material; each rose representing a child who has died – their name and age written on a note tied around the stem of their flower.

 In the Formation of a Giant Rose

-Please note the image Fig.1 below of a rose outline below – each of the black lines seen in the image will be one of the structures mentioned above, and the white areas will be where the public can walk, leading them to the center of the rose – see Fig 2 (a) and (b) which are both outlines of what the structures full of roses would look like from above and Fig 3 which shows what the whole rose would look like full of different coloured fabric flowers.
+See the image Fig.1 below of a rose outline below – each of the black lines seen in the image will be one of the structures mentioned above, and the white areas are walkways, leading to the center of the rose – see Fig 2 (a) and (b) which are both outlines of what the structures full of roses would look like from above and Fig 3 which shows what the whole rose would look like full of different coloured fabric flowers.

 Please note the images